vapor/docs/4.0/docs/files.md

 // Read is complete
 ```

-If using `EventLoopFuture`s, the returned future will signal when the read has completed or an error has occured.
+If using `EventLoopFuture`s, the returned future will signal when the read has completed or an error has occurred.
 If using `async`/`await` then once the `await` has return the read has completed.
 If an error has occurred it will throw an error.

 ### Stream